 Rule 26(b)(2)(C)(iii) provides that in considering whether to limit potentially burdensome or expensive discovery, courts should consider "the importance of the discovery in resolving the issues."
 FED.
-R. Civ.
+R. CIV.
 P. 26(b)(2)(C)(iii).
-In other words, the court may limit discovery if the information sought, while relevant, is not sufficiently important to warrant the burden and expense of its production.31 This issue often arises in the context of requests for discovery of information that is duplicative, cumulative, or not reasonably accessible.
-32 See FED.
+In other words, the court may limit discovery if the information sought, while relevant, is not sufficiently important to warrant the burden and expense of its production.31 This issue often arises when discovery requests seek information that is duplicative, cumulative, or not reasonably accessible.32 See FED.
 R. CIV.
 P. 26(b)(2)(B) (incorporating factors set forth in Federal Rule 26(b)(2)(C)).

-When asked to limit discovery on the basis of burden or expense, courts must make an assessment of the importance of the information sought.
-Discovery should be limited if the burden or expense of producing the requested information is disproportionate to its importance to the litigation.
-Performing such an assessment can be challenging, given that it may be impossible to review the content of the requested information until it is produced.33
+When asked to limit discovery on the basis of burden or expense, courts should consider the likely benefits of the information sought to resolving factual issues in dispute.
+Discovery must be limited if the burden or expense of producing the requested information is disproportionate to its likely benefits, considering the discovery's importance to the litigation.
+Performing this kind of assessment can be particularly challenging since it may be impossible to evaluate the requested information until it is actually produced.33

-In some cases, it may be clear that the information requested is important perhaps even outcome-determinative.34 In other cases, courts order sampling of the requested information, consider extrinsic evidence, or both, to determine whether the requested information is sufficiently important to warrant potentially burdensome or expensive discovery.35
+In some cases, it may be clear that the information requested is important or perhaps even outcome-determinative.34 In other cases, courts can order sampling of the requested information, consider extrinsic evidence, or both, to determine whether the requested information is sufficiently important to warrant potentially burdensome or expensive discovery.35

 In Kipperman v.
-Onex Corporation, the court required the defendants to produce two "sample" backup tapes so that the court could gauge the volume and importance of the
+Onex Corporation, the court required the defendants to produce two "sample" backup tapes so the court could compare the volume and importance of the information located on the tapes with the costs of their restoration and production.36 After